-Mesa is home to 12 colleges and universities with more than 30,000 students currently enrolled in higher education.
+Mesa is home to more than 10 colleges and universities with more than 40,000 students currently enrolled in higher education.
 These institutions include Arizona State University Polytechnic, A.T.
-Still University, Northern Arizona University, Benedictine University, Upper Iowa University, Wilkes University, Mesa Community College, Chandler Gilbert Community College, and others.
+Still University, Northern Arizona University, Benedictine University, Upper Iowa University, Mesa Community College, Chandler Gilbert Community College, and others.

 K-12 Schools Districts

 The City of Mesa is home to many of the best primary education schools in the state including four school districts and the East Valley Institute of Technology (EVIT).
 These districts tout average ACT and SAT scores that beat both the state and national averages.

 Mesa is part of the Phoenix-Mesa metro area with easy access throughout the area via multiple freeways, light rail, and a major bus system.
 In addition, Mesa has two airports - Phoenix-Mesa Gateway Airport and Falcon Field Airport - and is minutes from Phoenix Sky Harbor International Airport.